Mano-08/idealCart/README.md

 <h1 align="center">V) PIN SAVED TABS</h1>

 - Often, we prefer some of the saved links to be on the top for convenience, and that's where you can just pin them on top!
-- Clicking the arrow icon enables one to pin saved tabs to the top
+- Clicking the 'arrow' icon enables one to pin saved tabs to the top

 <img width="47%" align="left" src="https://user-images.githubusercontent.com/95289188/185064566-1c6072fc-5723-4d86-b41e-87215ddb4dd2.png"><img width="47%" align="right" src="https://user-images.githubusercontent.com/95289188/185064526-4416b976-0c46-4120-9879-86db91d36b3e.png">